-BSCCP Website and Development of an E-Learning Moodle Platform http://testbsccplearning.org.uk/
+BSCCP Website and Development of an E-Learning Moodle Platform https://learningzone.bsccp.org.uk/

-In 2017 the Society further developed its online presence both in terms of the current website and the continued growth and development of the BSCCP new online digital learning system. www.bsccp.org.uk template to support the standardisation of the information collated for use on the E-Learning Zone site.
+In 2018 the Society maintained its online presence both in terms of the current website and the continued growth and development of the BSCCP new online digital learning system.

-The Society worked alongside Synergy learning to deliver the following 3 work packages.
+The Society continues to work alongside Synergy learning to deliver the following 4 work packages.